Tragedy in a Temporary Town (The Alcoa Hour)

 "Tragedy in a Temporary Town" is a dramatic teleplay written by Reginald Rose.
-It was originally produced for The Alcoa Hour in the US directed by Sidney Lumet and sparked media attention for its portrayal of race and for Lloyd Bridges ad libbed profanity during its live broadcast.
-Bridges was nominated for the Emmy Award for Best Single Performance by an Actor for 1957 but did not win.
+It was originally produced for The Alcoa Hour in the US directed by Sidney Lumet and sparked media attention for its portrayal of race and for Lloyd Bridges' ad-libbed profanity during its live broadcast.
+Bridges was nominated for the 1957 Emmy Award for Best Single Performance by an Actor, but did not win.

 In 1959, the same script was produced as the third episode of the Australian anthology drama show Shell Presents starring Michael Pate.

 Plot

 In a small town, a group of migrant workers are employed at an aircraft factory and live in a trailer park.
 When 15 year-old Dotty Fisher claims she has been attacked, a group of men, led by Frank Doran, attempt to find out who is possible.
 They seize a boy, Raphael Infante, and threaten to lynch him.
 Only a tolerant man called Alec Beggs dares to stand up to the mob in an attempt to stop them.